Holusion/eCorpus/en/doc/guides/api.md

 ## Using the API

-eCorpus provides a two-part API:
+eCorpus provides a comprehensive API that build on DPO-Voyager's requirements.

- - webDAV on `/scenes/**` to access scene files.
- - REST on `/api/v1/**` for administrative management.

 ### Authentication